bill-kalog/rnn_sent/Readme.md

 ### hyperparameters

-the following hypereparameters can be chnaged inside `conf.py`
+the following hyperparameters can be changed inside `conf.py`

 |hyperparameter| description|
 |--------------|------------|